Will You Be Required to Attend Mediation for Your Case?

 In order to receive the workers’ comp benefits that you may deserve when you have been injured on the job, you need to file a workers’ compensation claim.
 Sometimes these claims are approved quickly and you begin receiving payment immediately, making the process much less stressful.
 However, for a variety of reasons, there are many people who must file for a hearing for their case in order to receive benefits.
 If this is the case for you, it is likely that you will be ordered to attend a mediation session before going to court.

-At the Law Office of Sam Scudder, our Raleigh workers’ compensation lawyers can help you fight for the compensation you may be due, whether you need help filing a claim, aid during a mediation conference, or litigation support.
+At the Law Office of Sam Scudder, our Morehead City workers’ compensation lawyers can help you fight for the compensation you may be due, whether you need help filing a claim, aid during a mediation conference, or litigation support.
 Whatever your need happens to be, contact our experienced attorneys today at 919-851-3311.

 Workers’ Compensation Cases Exempt from Mediation